 Fall Semester

+2017 2,136 91.32%

 2016 2,223 89.24%

 2015 2,252 92.80%

 2014 2,450 95.65%

 2013 2,573 96.90%

-2012 2,398 97.00%

-The President and the Administrative Council remain committed to a strong financial future for the University.
+The Administration remains committed to a strong financial future for the University.
 Management continues to evaluate and review current policies and procedures in an effort to enhance operational efficiency and fiscal stability while providing excellent services to its students and constituents.
 Throughout the year, resources have been strategically allocated to highest priorities in a manner that supports achievement of the mission.

-On June 16, 2016, the Southern Association of Colleges and Schools, Commission on Colleges (SACSCOC) approved the Bachelor of Science in Biomedical Engineering (BSBME) and the Master of Social Work (MSW) programs.
+On June 16, 2017, the Southern Association of Colleges and Schools, Commission on Colleges (SACSCOC) approved the Bachelor of Science in Biomedical Engineering (BSBME) and the Master of Social Work (MSW) programs.
 Both programs were approved by the Alabama Commission on Higher Education (ACHE).
 ACHE also approved a new Bachelors of Interdisciplinary Studies degree.

-Alabama State University's Board of Trustees approved a 20% increase in Tuition & Required Fees at its Board meeting in September of 2016.
+Alabama State University's Board of Trustees approved a 20% increase in Tuition and Required Fees at its Board meeting in September of 2017.
 This increase was approved to become effective beginning the Fall 2017 Semester.
+The Board of Trustees also approved an increase in board effective Fall 2018 during the September 30, 2017 meeting.